babarrett/qmk_firmware/users/dennytom/chording_engine/README.md

 * `RESET`: Go to the DFU flashing mode.

-If the string has multiple elements, they have to be separated by a comma AND a space.
-I'll fix that soon.

 Macro `secret_chord` allows you to add a single chord while utilize the smart string parsing and defining the chord's keys visually.
 For example